guaxinim9/quartz/content/Library.md

 - Born to Run by Christopher McDougall
 - A Mathematician's Lament by Paul Lockhart
 - Autobiography of a Yogi by Paramahansa Yogananda
+- The Art of Learning by Josh Waitzkin

 #### To Read: